realA10001986/Dash-Gauges/hardware/README.md

 - Remove all built-in resistors, caps etc from the meter.
 The meter's input terminals must be directly connected to the meter's coil.
 - Check that the trimpots (purple_3, purple_1, purple_5) are at their maximum resistance.
-- Install the meter on Control Board.
+- Connect the meter to the Control Board.
 - Power up; after the startup-sequence, hold the "Time Travel" button for 5 seconds.
 - Navigate your browser to the Config Portal; set the Gauge Type to "Generic analog 0-5V", and the "Full percentage" of the gauge to 100; click "SAVE".
 The device reboots.
 - Wait until the startup-sequence has finished.
 (If the pointer shoots to the end of the scale, power off, and repeat above steps but set the Gauge Type to "Generic Analog 0-2.048V")